 Expense Ratio: 1.21%

 Some words of advice regarding the American Century Mid-Cap Value Fund (MUTF:ACLAX).
 As the above expense ratio indicates, this is not a cheap fund and that status is further cemented by a 5.75% sales load, meaning investors considering this low-risk mutual fund should be in it for the long-term.

-This fund is a focused fund as it has 96 holdings pulled from a benchmark with nearly 600 components.
-The financial services and industrial sectors combine for over 37% of ACLAX’s weight.
-None of the fund’s holdings exceeded a weight of 2.92% as of the end of the second quarter.
+The financial services and industrial sectors combine for over 45% of ACLAX’s weight.
+None of the fund’s holdings exceed a weight of 3.1% as of the end of the third quarter.